 When doctors are treating traumatic brain injuries, they need to act quickly.
 A serious head injury may require these medical treatments:

 - Surgery – After a severe head injury, doctors may need to operate on the injured victim’s brain.
 This may include fixing skull fractures or more invasive procedures, such as removing blood clots or stopping bleeding within the brain.
-These procedures are very serious operations that require specialized skill, and advanced medical technologies.
+These procedures are very serious operations that require specialized skills, and advanced medical technologies.
 Even with the best surgeons and the best medical care, doctors may only be able to repair part of the damage.
 Many people who suffer head injuries face a long road to recovery and will likely never be the same.

 - Medications – Doctors use many medications to treat brain injuries.
 These range from medications that can help fight fluid build-up in the brain to pain medications or medications to help prevent seizures.
 Every brain injury is unique, and experienced doctors will use all the medications at their disposal to help patients.